Epixxs/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 Code to Make Tic-Tac-Toe via Python.
+Note- 2 players are needed to play the game.

 This is divided into three different sections.
 In the first section, you will get to know how to play the tic-tac-toe game.